recumbent/promotion-engine/README.md

 So make the functions private and add `MakePromotion` functions to the promotions class - that gives us everything needed to write the scenario tests in a neat, concise fashion.

+## Why do we instantiate the promotion engine

+At this point there's no need for a promotion engine at all given the implementation, so take it out.